-How To Take Care of Your Bonsai Tree
+How To Take Care of Your Bonsai

-Bonsai trees thrive outdoors the vast majority of the year.
+Bonsai thrive outdoors the vast majority of the year.
 During winter, when nightly lows drop below 5 degrees, it’s time to bring them indoors.
 Your bonsai loves the morning sun, so it’s best to position the bonsai where it can soak up that morning sun and relax in afternoon shade.
-When your bonsai is indoors, it’s best to placed on a window sill where it will get enough sunlight to keep healthy.
+When indoors, it’s best to placed on a window sill where it will get enough sunlight to keep healthy.

 Since your bonsai is growing in such a small amount of soil it is necessary to replenish the soil’s supply of nutrients from time to time.
 Any general-purpose liquid fertiliser will be perfect, we recommend the Thrive All Purpose Liquid Plant Food from Yates.
 However because of their miniature size, we suggest that fertilisers should be used at half their recommended strength.
 Apply your fertiliser at least once a month except during winter.